Analysis of Apportionment Sensitivity to Population Miscounts

-As explained elsewhere in this website, the House of Representatives is in egregious violation of the Constitution’s one-person-one-vote equality requirement as a result of there being too few Representatives.
-A consequent inequity is that relatively small variations, or miscounts, in the states’ populations can produce inordinately large percentage changes in some of the states’ House delegation sizes.
+As explained in this website, the House of Representatives is in egregious violation of the Constitution’s one-person-one-vote equality requirement as a result of there being too few Representatives.
+A consequent inequity is that relatively small variations or miscounts in the states’ populations can produce inordinately huge percentage changes in some of the states’ House delegation sizes.

 For example, if the state of New York had conjured up 89 additional residents for their 2020 population census, it could have kept all 27 of its Representatives.
 Instead, its House delegation was reduced by one (and it therefore also lost a Presidential Elector).
 In other words, New Yorkers lost 3.7% of their representation due to an infinitesimal (0.00044%) shortfall in their state’s reported population total!
 The resulting ratio of representation change, or “Δ”, to population Δ is over 8,400!
 And whether New York was 89 residents short, or just one, the result would have been the same, as close doesn’t count in apportionment math!

-The reason that a tiny shortfall in population can produce such a consequential change in representation is that a 50-state republic with 330 million inhabitants needs many more Representatives in order to produce mathematically equitable apportionment solutions.
-If the number of Representatives were greatly increased, changes in the states’ populations would produce proportionately commensurate changes in the sizes of their House delegations.
+The reason that a tiny shortfall in population can produce such a consequential change in representation is that a 50-state republic with 330 million inhabitants needs far more than 435 Representatives in order to produce mathematically equitable apportionment solutions.
+If the number of Representatives were greatly increased, then any changes in the states’ populations would produce proportionately commensurate changes in the sizes of their House delegations.

 Moreover, because of how apportionment math works, all the states are algebraically interconnected.
 Even though New York’s 2020 census had increased from its previous census, it nonetheless lost a Representative because some other states had even greater population increases.
 Such outcomes are an inevitable result of the zero-sum game created by fixing the number of Representatives at 435 rather than allowing the House to grow along with the population (as was intended by the founders).